sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 ## App Licensing

-The CORONA_CORE_PRODUCT [licensing][api.library.licensing] library lets you confirm that the app was bought from a store.
+[Licensing][api.library.licensing] library lets you confirm that the app was bought from a store.
 To implement licensing, the `license` table must be added to the `application` table of `config.lua`:

 ``````lua
 application =